vinhowe/5-mbps-internet-sucks/README.md

-# 5 Mbps Internet Sucks
+# 5 Mb/s Internet Sucks

 _...and I'm going to prove it._